dwdas9/home/articles/PowerPlatform/OnPremiseGateway.md

 # On-Premise to Cloud ETL Using DataFlows & On-Premise Gateway

+## Background

+Case Study: We have a large number of xml files in a local folder.
+We want to move it to Dataverse.
+In this article I will show you how you can do it using on-premise gateway and Dataflow in Power platform.
+This ETL is particularly  useful in bank settings where xml files from many sources like right-fax servers are recieved and they have to be moved to backend database.Even though its not a full-solution as rightfax servers also send documents along with control files.
+But, the document part can be handled seprately handled.

 ## What is an On-Premise Gateway?

 An on-premise gateway is software installed on a local system that enables access to local files and databases from Power BI, Power Apps, Power Automate, Azure Analysis Services, and Azure Logic Apps.
 There are two modes available: Personal, which allows use only with Power BI, and Standard, which supports all mentioned applications.
 Installation requirements include Windows 10 (64-bit) or Windows Server 2019 and .NET Framework 4.8.
 Note that these requirements may change in the future.